Understanding the Colorado Wage Claim Act

 Penalties for Employee Misclassification

-In Colorado, any person may file a written complaint with the Colorado Department of Labor alleging that an employer has misclassified a worker as an independent contractor.
-After a complaint is received and the CDOL determines that an investigation is needed, the appropriate parties will be notified.
-If the investigation finds that an employer has misclassified employees, the employer must pay all back unemployment insurance premiums owed with interest.
+In Colorado, anyone may file a written complaint with the Colorado Department of Labor alleging that an employer has misclassified a worker as an independent contractor.
+The appropriate parties will be notified if the CDOL determines that an investigation is needed.

 Hefty Fines